Please note that the copy function is not enabled for this field.

 Description of intervention(s) / exposure

-Other interventions - carnosine
+Treatment: Other - carnosine

 Other interventions - Placebo

-Active Comparator: Intervention - Each participant will be given a daily oral dose 2 g of carnosine (2 tablets twice daily) for 14 weeks
+Active comparator: Intervention - Each participant will be given a daily oral dose 2 g of carnosine (2 tablets twice daily) for 14 weeks

-Placebo Comparator: Control - Each participant will be given a daily oral dose 2 g of identical placebo tablets ( 2 tablets twice daily) for 14 weeks
+Placebo comparator: Control - Each participant will be given a daily oral dose 2 g of identical placebo tablets ( 2 tablets twice daily) for 14 weeks

 Carnosine capsules (2g) twice per day for 14 weeks